Why does the 1963 assassination of President John F. Kennedy remain important?

 The speakers at the AARC conference drew on their expertise in such varied fields as military intelligence, national security, history, medicine, and acoustical engineering.

 These experts, most with decades of research experience and advanced degrees, cited evidence that the Warren report could not have been correct in casting all blame on Oswald because, among many other reasons, Kennedy was killed by a shot from the front.

-Kennedy’s approximate location at his death is shown on Elm Street in Dealey Plaza with an “X” in my photo last fall.
+Kennedy’s approximate location at his death is shown on Elm Street in Dealey Plaza with an “X” in my photo.
 Oswald’s alleged “sniper’s nest” described by the Warren Commission was near the top of the Texas Book Depository at JFK’s rear.

-Space does not permit treatment right here of those allegations and their evidence.
-This column’s main focus is to recap why our Project’s ongoing investigations of current corruption in Washington leads directly back to the JFK killing and its aftermath as a turning point in the nation’s history.
+Space does not permit treatment of those allegations and their evidence in detail here.
+This column’s main focus is to recap why our Project’s ongoing investigations of corrupt current activities in public affairs leads back to the JFK killing and aftermath.
+That focus necessarily reveals the extreme reluctance of mainstream media to examine evidence seriously.

 C-SPAN and a very few other outlets (most notably the Boston Globe this year) are rare exceptions that illustrate the remarkable longevity of the cover-up.